alexander9306/ajv-sanitizer/Readme.md

 This Package extends the library ajv-sanitizer to support arrays to add multiple sanitizings at once.
 <!-- [![npm](https://img.shields.io/npm/v/ajv-sanitizer.svg)](https://www.npmjs.com/package/ajv-sanitizer) -->

-It uses the library [validator.js](https://www.npmjs.com/package/validator) under the hood for string sanitizion.

 ## Installation and Usage

 ### Installation

-Install the library by downloading the index.js file on the root folder of this repo
+Install the library by downloading the index.js file on the root folder
 ### Usage

 ```javascript